deplatt/GrinNet/Written Reports/Sprint 1/s1-journal.md

 ### Part 5: (Test with shareholders)

+## Shareholder 1: Becca, Regular User

+We had Becca test our prototyope at 4:30 PM, Sunday Februrary 23.
+She was a naive user, and we chose her because [reason].

+For this test, Anthony played the computer, Shibam was the facilitor, and Deven and Pranav were note-takers.
+This test activated user stories that relate to posting, searching, and viewing posts.

+The test session started off a little rocky.
+Anthony gave her the first screen (login), and Shibam told her to go ahead.
+Becca was very confused because she didn't understand that we were doing a paper prototype for our app, so Shibam explained a little bit of context.
+Becca clicked login, and scrolled through the posts and tabs.
+She clicked on one post, and Anthony gave her another screen showing the details of that post.
+She then clicked back to homepage and tried to look at another post, but we only had one screen detailing a post.
+She refreshed, which did not do anything, and then accidentally clicked on ther first post again.
+She was unable to scroll on this page because it did not have enough information to warrant a scroll bar.
+She then clicks on her own profile at the bottom, and taps create post.
+Anthony brings up the create post screen.
+She adds a picture, clicks review, and is brought to the review post screen.
+She clicks post and is brought back to homescreen.
+She tries to find her post but doesn't see it.
+She messes with the tags and then clicks the search bar, and Anthony brings up the search UI.
+She searches SASO and then goes back to the homescreen.
+After the test, we asked Becca several questions about the experience.

+(Answers paraphrased)
+Q: How intuitive was the interface to use?
+A: Fairly intuitive.
+Like button and posts make sense, but the tags thing doesnt really make sense.

+Q: Did you like the layout of the create post page/how would you improve it?
+A: I liked it.
+I wish that I could draft posts, and save posts I have liked.
+I want one page where I can see all of my liked posts.
+I also think that the rules for posts doesn't need to be on the screen every time I create a post.

+Q: What kinds of actions would you like to perform on a user profile?
+A: I would expect there to be options like liking the page, liking the user, and commenting.

+## Shareholder 2: [NAME], Regular User

+## Shareholder 3: [NAME], Regular User

 Add a section to your Sprint Journal for each test user describing:
 - Who you tested it with.
     - Name, occupation, other relevant information about the test user